cacaosteve/WalletCoreFFI/README.md

    # Should print something like: -I/usr/local/include -L/usr/local/lib -lwalletcore
    ```

-4. Build your Vapor app that depends on `WalletCoreFFI`.
+4. Build your Vapor app that depends on `MoneroWalletCoreFFI`.
 SwiftPM will find the library via `pkg-config`.

 B) Bake into your Docker image
 - Run the same install script in your Dockerfile (or copy the .so and header to `/usr/local` and write a minimal `walletcore.pc`).